 What is Higher Ground?
 Is it a program for curing homosexuality?

-Higher Ground was founded in January 2009 as a New York City-based lay ministry of redemptive Christian discipleship for men and women in whose lives unwanted feelings of same-sex attraction (SSA) have happened.
+Higher Ground was founded in January 2009 as a New York City-based lay ministry of redemptive Christian discipleship for men and women who experience unwanted same-sex attractions (SSA).

 We think of our purpose in terms of encouraging and mentoring participants to become more mature – spiritually and emotionally – rather than of offering purported methods of cure.
 We put our trust in a Person – Jesus Christ as Savior and Shepherd – rather than in a technique.